David-Manniche/TheMarket/readme.txt

     => 042508 - When we signup as buyer then "invalid request parameters" gets display in error message => 041432 - Social media icons in footer
-    => 042737 - when buyer places order then on order detail page> country name is not listing on buyer and seller end
+    => 042737 - when buyer places order then on order detail page> country name is not listing on buyer and seller end => 042736 - after placing order> on success screen> country code is listing instead of country name

 Enhancements:
     => Tax module upgrade